ALTER SYSTEM

 See Also:

-Oracle Database Concepts and Oracle Net Services Administrator's Guide for information on the PMON
+Oracle Database Concepts and Oracle Net Services Administrator's Guide for information on the PMON background process and listeners

 alter_system_set_clause

-lets you set or reset the value of any initialization parameter.
+The alter_system_set_clause lets you set or reset the value of any initialization parameter.
 The parameters are described in "Initialization Parameters and ALTER SYSTEM".The ability to change initialization parameter values depends on whether you have started up the database with a traditional client-side initialization parameter file (pfile) or with a server parameter file (spfile).
 To determine whether you can change the value of a particular parameter, query the

-dynamic performance view.When setting a parameter value, you can specify additional settings as follows:
+ISSYS_MODIFIABLE column of the V$PARAMETER dynamic performance view.When setting a parameter value, you can specify additional settings as follows:

 COMMENT

-clause lets you associate a comment string with this change in the value of the parameter.
-If you also specify SPFILE
+The COMMENT clause lets you associate a comment string with this change in the value of the parameter.
+If you also specify SPFILE, then this comment will appear in the parameter file to indicate the most recent change made to this parameter.

 DEFERRED

-keyword sets or modifies the value of the
+The DEFERRED keyword sets or modifies the value of the

 parameter for future sessions that connect to the database.
 Current